 The internal coherence is very high, ensured by the accounting framework.

-Compilation of the 2020 MFA Questionnaire and 2020 MFA national release will have taken six month’s work by one Statistician, three weeks work by one Senior Statistician one month’s work by two other members of the CSO Environment Division when the task is completed.
+Compilation of the 2023 MFA Questionnaire and 2023 MFA national release will have taken six month’s work by one Statistician, a month’s work by one Senior Statistician, and one month’s work by another member of the CSO Environment Division when the task is completed.

 17.1.
 Data revision - policy